CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

     - Simulated "Crypto" currency tracker (client-side state).
     - Simulated purchasing logic (deducts Crypto, updates stock for consumables).
     - Item data (Name, Cost, Category, Effect, SubCategory, and other optional fields like Stock, Weapon Class, Attack, etc.) is fetched from a Google Sheet (can use multiple tabs).
-    - **AI Image Generation:** For items without an image URL in the sheet, a button allows users to generate an AI image for the item in the current session using a Genkit flow.
+    - AI image generation for items without sheet URLs removed from UI (flow still exists).
 - **Data Source:** Google Sheets for item data.

 ### 3.9.
 AI Item Generator (`/item-generator`)
 - **Description:** Uses Genkit to generate unique game items.
 - **Functionality:**
-    - User inputs: Item Type, optional Theme, optional Rarity, optional Stat Focus, optional Lore Context.
+    - User inputs: Item Type, optional Theme, optional Rarity, optional Stat Focus, optional Lore Context (user-provided text excerpt).
     - Shop items (fetched from Google Sheet) are used as examples for the AI.
     - Genkit flow (`item-generator-flow.ts`) processes inputs and prompts an LLM to generate item details (name, type, lore description, game effect, generated rarity) adhering to the "Riddle of the Beast" rules.
     - Displays the generated item in a card format.